Maybe… but messy data is a bigger deal.

 Big data hit mainstream over the past year or so.
 I know this because the BBC has produced several programmes covering it.
 What I’ve heard is that there is no clear definition of what big data is and why it is important.
 When I ask people if they have big data, they overwhelming say “yes,” whether they have a thousand or many millions of rows of data or observations.
 So who is right?
 It depends.

-Nowadays, statistical software, including those designed to maximise the power of the desktop like JMP Pro, can easily handle data sets with millions of rows.
+Nowadays, statistics software, including those designed to maximise the power of the desktop like JMP Pro, can easily handle data sets with millions of rows.
 What is a more important is the number of columns.
 Very tall and very wide data sets are truly big.
 These may require standard statistical methods such as sampling to build useful models, bringing model building within the power of a desktop computer.

 So if big data is easily manageable, what are the real challenges faced by today's analysts, engineers and scientists?
 We surveyed delegates at the two model-building seminars held recently in Marlow and Edinburgh and uncovered an interesting finding: All of the delegates had messy data.